top of page

 OPERA MAGAZINE, JUNE 2024

-He’s currently a member of the Opera Studio at the Royal College of Music, where he studies with Peter Savidge and Sir Thomas Allen.
-He graduated at the RCM with a masters degree in 2024 and was awarded the prestigious Tagore Gold Medal.
+Sam was a member of the Opera Studio at the Royal College of Music, studying with Peter Savidge and Sir Thomas Allen.
+He previously graduated at the RCM with a masters degree and was awarded the prestigious Tagore Gold Medal.

-Recent roles include Count Almaviva in The Marriage of Figaro and Danilo in The Merry Widow, both at the RCM, and he made his Wigmore Hall debut in 2024.
+Roles at the RCM included Count Almaviva in The Marriage of Figaro and Danilo in The Merry Widow, and he made his Wigmore Hall debut in 2024.

 Sam performing at the Clonter Opera Prize 2024 – the annual competition for nominees from each of the UK's top music conservatoires.
 Sam won First Place and the Audience Award